 Short-term Care: Rehospitalizations

-This datapoint is a measure of the number of rehospitalizations per thousand days of short-term patient care.
-Staying out of the hospital during rehabilitation is key to restoring the physical well-being of residents.
+This tells you the number of rehospitalizations per thousand days of short-term patient care.
+There is a correlation between staying out of the hospital and a nursing homes short-term rehabilitation performance.

 Short-term Care: ER Visits